 The rate of childhood obesity is increasing at an alarming rate, doubling over the past 30 years.
-Obesity and cardiovascular disease risks are directly related.
-Because of obesity, we now have a generation of people who may not outlive their parents.*
+Obesity and chronic diseases such as cardiovascular disease, diabetes, and high blood pressure risks are directly related.

-Approximately one out of eight high school students in South Carolina is overweight.** An overweight adolescent has a 70% chance of becoming an overweight or obese adult.
-Obese children may also experience exclusion from social groups and low self-esteem.
+In South Carolina, approximately one out of six high school students are overweight.
+An overweight adolescent has a higher chance of having obesity as an adult.
+Additionally, children with obesity and overweight children may experience low self-esteem and exclusion from social groups.

 Benefits of Physical Activity

 Understanding the consequences of chronic obesity and the benefits of physical activity are imperative to encourage youth to be physically active every day.
 Some advantages of physical activity are: